7788boy/CS_T0828_HW3/README.md

 * Cuda 10.1
 * Detectron 2

-You need to create a dictory names 'checkpoints' to save chekpoint.
+You need to create a dictory names 'output' to save chekpoint.
 Download Detectron2 by follow the github
 https://github.com/facebookresearch/detectron2